iljaSL/init/README.md

 This first network project at Hive Helsinki, gave me the opportunity to discover basic system and network commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.

+`The script and system part was done on a debian vm.`

 Some helpful sites for solving init: